The Career Crossroads: Navigating the Choice Between Employment & Entrepreneurship

 Upskill Continuously

 Regularly assess your career goals and industry trends.
-Consider certifications or education that align with potential future opportunities.
+Learn in-demand skills (courses, certifications, workshops) that align with potential future opportunities.

 Expand Your Network

-Connect with individuals on both sides of the fence - those who are thriving in traditional roles and those who are successfully self-employed to learn more about their challenges, rewards, and daily realities.
+Connect with a trusted and respected mentor, someone experienced in your chosen path for guidance and insight.
+Explore both sides of the fence - those who are thriving in traditional roles and those who are successfully self-employed to learn more about their challenges, rewards, and daily realities.
+Network like it's your second job!

 Set Boundaries